-The course begins in the pre-Columbian Americas with a discussion of Native American migration, settlement, culture, language groups and civilizations.
-Contact between European and Native American peoples, European colonization, and the various battles for continental supremacy follows.
+European colonization, and the various battles for continental supremacy follows.
 The American War for Independence, the construction of the new nation, and the era of Jacksonian Democracy make up the third portion of the course.
 Finally, the topics of territorial expansion, immigration, slavery, and the Civil War's causes and results round out the course.
-College level reading and writing is required.
+College level reading and writing are recommended.
 (Prerequisite: None).